vserranoc/refactored-waddle/README.md

 •	We use batch predictions because they increase the speed of the calculation as they are performed on blocks of data and not on each unit, for which we use CPU.

-•	We will need one or two CPU with the capacity to process 1500 tweets, which have words like:~~'travel','booking','hotel','trivago','airbnb','travel agency','travelling','vacation','instatravel','tourism','traveller','trip','journey','tour','tourist'.~~
+•	We will need one or two CPU with the capacity to process 2000 tweets, obtained through the words: @JetBlue and @SouthwestAir

 ### **MVP (minimum viable product )**